piskuliche/ligandparam/ligand-param/README.md

-# My Python Package
+# Ligand Parametrization

 ## Overview
-This is a Python package designed to provide [brief description of the package functionality].
+This is a Python package designed to provide a simple workflow for ligand parameterization.
+It automates many of the key features encountered by users, including...

 ## Installation
-To install the package, you can use pip:
+To install the package, do the following

 ```
+cd ligand_param
-pip install my-python-package
+pip install .
+cd -
 ```

 ## Requirements